Pennsylvania / Clearfield County

 What is the weather like in Ramey, PA year-round?

-Ramey offers four distinct seasons, including mild summers with highs around 79°F and cold winters dipping to 16°F. The area receives about 44 inches of rainfall annually and enjoys sunshine nearly half the year, providing a balanced climate for outdoor activities.
+Ramey experiences four distinct seasons, with warm summers reaching highs of 79°F and cold winters dipping to 16°F. The area receives about 44 inches of rainfall annually and enjoys sunshine on 48% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter